vircadia/vircadia-docs-sphinx/docs/source/sell/certified-apps.md

 ## Guideline Details

 ##### 1. A certified app consists of at least five files:
-* &lt;rootFile>.app.json
+* A JSON file that points to the location of your app, named <code>*.app.json</code>
-* &lt;script>.js
+* A JavaScript file, <code>*.js</code> which contains the script(s) for your app
-* &lt;ui>.html
+* An HTML page, <code>*.html</code> that defines the UI for your app
-* an SVG or PNG image to display on the app button when the app is active, usually named &lt;appName>-a.svg
+* an SVG or PNG image to display on the app button when the app is active, usually named <code>appName-a.svg</code>
-* an SVG or PNG image to display on the app button when the app is inactive, usually named &lt;appName>-i.svg
+* an SVG or PNG image to display on the app button when the app is inactive, usually named <code>appName-i.svg</code>

-The app.json file has two required properties: “scriptURL” (whose value must be the URL of the uploaded &lt;script>.js), and “homeURL” (whose value must be the URL to the uploaded &lt;ui>.html) using explicit paths created upon upload of the files to the Marketplace.
+The app.json file has two required properties: "scriptURL" (whose value must be the URL of the uploaded JavaScript file), and "homeURL" (whose value must be the URL to the uploaded HTML file) using explicit paths created upon upload of the files to the Marketplace.

 Here is an example of the app.json file.
 You will need to replace the zeros with the path to your Marketplace item:
 ```